k1s0b3/nanochan/readme.md

 # Nanochan - Advanced configurations for GNU nano

-This is a personal fork of [scopatz/nanorc](https://github.com/scopatz/nanorc) which is released under GNU GPL v3.0+.
+This is a personal fork of [scopatz/nanorc](https://github.com/scopatz/nanorc) released under GNU GPL v3.0+.
 The name is derived from GNU nano text editor itself and "changer".

 ## TOC